 Presidential Papers and Esteemed Guests

-During his retirement years at Montpelier, James Madison organized and edited his personal papers and correspondence, including his notes from the 1787 Constitutional Convention in Philadelphia.
+During his retirement years, Madison organized and edited his personal papers and correspondence, including his notes from the 1787 Constitutional Convention in Philadelphia.
 For many years, contemporaries urged Madison to publish his notes, which were recognized to be the most comprehensive record of the Philadelphia debates.
 With assistance from Dolley and his personal secretaries, Madison prepared the papers for publication.
 He was keenly aware of their public importance, and he hoped publication would provide Dolley with adequate income after his death.

 Madison's Collection of Books